Radiant Black: Villains

-Development and Publication History
+Development and publication history

 Radiant Black is a creator-owned superhero series by writer Kyle Higgins and artist Marcelo Costa, launched by Image Comics in February 2021.
-Higgins (known for Power Rangers and Ultraman) conceived the book as a personal, “millennial” take on superheroes.
-He describes it as a “love letter to the superhero stories I love” designed for a “whole new generation”.
-Costa notes the series mixes “superheroes and Sentai” (Japanese tokusatsu) – essentially blending Western heroics with Power Rangers–style action.
+Higgins (known for Power Rangers and Ultraman) conceived the book as a personal, "millennial" take on superheroes.
+He describes it as a "love letter to the superhero stories I love" designed for a "whole new generation".
+Costa notes the series mixes "superheroes and Sentai" (Japanese tokusatsu) – essentially blending Western heroics with Power Rangers–style action.
 Indeed, press compared Radiant Black to Power Rangers and Invincible, and even Spider-Man-style storytelling.
-Higgins has said the story filters real-world “generational issues” – debt, career struggles and second chances – through a superhero lens.
-The main creative team (writer Higgins, artist Costa, letterer Becca Carey and editor Michael Busuttil) remained largely intact for the series; one exception was Issue #6, which was co-written by Cherish Chen (with art by David Lafuente) to tell a guest character’s origin.
+Higgins has said the story filters real-world "generational issues" – debt, career struggles and second chances – through a superhero lens.
+The main creative team (writer Higgins, artist Costa, letterer Becca Carey and editor Michael Busuttil) remained largely intact for the series; one exception was Issue #6, which was co-written by Cherish Chen (with art by David Lafuente) to tell a guest character's origin.

-Radiant Black debuted on February 10, 2021, as Image Comics’ flagship of the new “Massive-Verse”—a shared superhero universe created by writer Kyle Higgins and artist Marcelo Costa.
-Over the next four years, it released 32 main issues on a roughly monthly schedule, punctuated by five “.5” or special one-shots (#0, #26.5, #27.5, #28.5, #29.5, and #30.5) that provided recaps, character spotlights, and bridges into crossover events.
-Its issues have been gathered into six trade paperbacks (Vol. 1 – Vol. 6) between August 2021 and January 2025, plus two deluxe hardcover “Massive Edition” omnibuses (Vol. 1 in October 2024; Vol. 2 forthcoming).
-In late 2024 the series tied into the Massive-Verse “Catalyst War” crossover: issues #30–30.5 formed a combined event, and Image even reprinted them as a double-sized special.
-A free recap issue—Radiant Black: The Story So Far, released in January, 2025, summarized the Catalyst War and set up the next “Rebuild” era of the franchise.
-As of mid-2025 the main series is ongoing (Image’s site lists issue #35 for June 25, 2025 and #36 for July 30, 2025).
+Radiant Black debuted on February 10, 2021, as Image Comics' flagship of the new "Massive-Verse"—a shared superhero universe created by writer Kyle Higgins and artist Marcelo Costa.
+Over the next four years, it released 32 main issues on a roughly monthly schedule, punctuated by five ".5" or special one-shots (#0, #26.5, #27.5, #28.5, #29.5, and #30.5) that provided recaps, character spotlights, and bridges into crossover events.
+Its issues have been gathered into six trade paperbacks (Vol. 1 – Vol. 6) between August 2021 and January 2025, plus two deluxe hardcover "Massive Edition" omnibuses (Vol. 1 in October 2024; Vol. 2 forthcoming).
+In late 2024 the series tied into the Massive-Verse "Catalyst War" crossover: issues #30–30.5 formed a combined event, and Image even reprinted them as a double-sized special.
+A free recap issue—Radiant Black: The Story So Far, released in January, 2025, summarized the Catalyst War and set up the next "Rebuild" era of the franchise.
+As of mid-2025 the main series is ongoing (Image's site lists issue #35 for June 25, 2025 and #36 for July 30, 2025).

-The series spun off three mini-series in 2022—Radiant Red, Radiant Pink, and the Supermassive crossover series, while participating in the Massive-Verse “Catalyst War” event across multiple titles like Rogue Sun, Dead Lucky, and Inferno Girl Red.
-Digital singles remain available on ComiXology and Image’s app, and translated editions have appeared in Italian (Oct 2024) with French and more on the way.
-In April 2025 issue #35 closed out Catalyst War and set the stage for the “Rebuild” era, with a #0 one-shot scheduled for July 2025 and further crossovers planned.
+The series spun off three mini-series in 2022—Radiant Red: Crime & Punishment, Radiant Pink: Across the Universe, and the Supermassive crossover series, while participating in the Massive-Verse "Catalyst War" event across multiple titles like Rogue Sun, M-V: The Dead Lucky, M-V: Inferno Girl Red, and No/One.
+Digital singles remain available on ComiXology and Image's app, and translated editions have appeared in Italian (Oct 2024) with French and more on the way.
+In April 2025 issue #35 closed out Catalyst War and set the stage for the "Rebuild" era, with a #0 one-shot scheduled for July 2025 and further crossovers planned.